pikatchu/closedsource/book/0120-cadets.md

 Finch’s expression didn’t change, but Marcus could hear the rapid shift in his thoughts—confusion, panic, calculation.

 "They were killed," Marcus continued, his voice cold.
 "Executed.
 By an inquisitor.
-Because they were companions."
+Because they were Companions."
 He let the words sink in before adding, "And reading through your mind… I can see that it was you who did it."

 Finch stiffened, but he didn’t speak.